-Treatments like surgery, chemotherapy, and radiation can help malignant mesothelioma patients reach long-term survival.
-Mesothelioma treatments come with a price, however, costing most patients hundreds of thousands of dollars in total.
-Learn how Sokolove Law may be able to help you get compensation to afford treatment.
+Treatments for mesothelioma include surgery, chemotherapy, and radiation, which can help mesothelioma patients reach long-term survival.
+However, mesothelioma treatments come with a price, costing most patients hundreds of thousands of dollars.

-After a diagnosis of malignant mesothelioma, patients can access treatment to ease their symptoms and live longer.
+After a diagnosis, patients can access mesothelioma treatment to ease their symptoms and live longer.

-The intensive treatments that many mesothelioma patients undergo have steep price tags.
-In fact, diagnosing and treating mesothelioma usually costs over $400,000.
+The intensive treatments that many mesothelioma patients undergo have steep price tags and can add up quickly.

 Mesothelioma Surgery